moondance-labs/tanssi-docs/builders/deploy/dapp.md

 - `para_id` - within this custom flow, a pre-registered parachain id is required
 - `is_ethereum` - to `true` if exposing Ethereum compatible RPC endpoints is needed

-And, depending on whether you are deploying a Snap network or a dedicated one, also adjust these attributes:
+And, depending on whether you are deploying a quick trial network or a dedicated one, also adjust these attributes:

-=== "Snap Appchain"
+=== "Quick Trial Network"

     ```json
     {